ibm-cloud-docs/workload-protection/agent-deploy-satellite.md

 3. Select **Cloud** to create an endpoint for a service, server, or app that runs outside of the location.

-4. Enter an endpoint name, the destination domain name (FQDN) that should be the {{site.data.keyword.sysdigsecure_short}} private endpoint defined in step 1 and destination port 443.
+4. Enter an endpoint name, the destination domain name (FQDN) that should be the {{site.data.keyword.sysdigsecure_short}} private endpoint that is defined in step 1 and destination port 443.

-5. Select HTTPS protocol.
+5. Select the HTTPS protocol.

 6. Click Create.
 Wait a few minutes for the **Satellite Link** connector component to assign a port to your endpoint.

-7. In the table row for your endpoint, copy the host name for your **Satellite Link** connector and the port for your endpoint in the **Address** field.
-You will need to use it in the following steps.
+7. In the table row for your endpoint, copy the hostname for your **Satellite Link** connector and the port for your endpoint in the **Address** field.
+You need to use it in the following steps.

-You will use this endpoint in following steps as `API_ENDPOINT`.
+You use this endpoint in the following steps as `API_ENDPOINT`.

 ## Deploy an agent
 {: #agent-deploy-satellite-helm-deploy}

 Complete the following steps to deploy an agent by using Helm:

 ### Step 1.
-Setup the cluster context
+Set up the cluster context
 {: #agent-deploy-satellite-helm-install-step1}

 1. Log in to the account.
 If you have a federated account, include the `--sso` option.